KatsuragiCSL/katsuragicsl.github.io/content/about.md

 unlisted: true
 ---

-I am [Jack Chan](https://www.linkedin.com/in/jack-shue-long-chan/), with a fancy online name `KatsuragiCSL` as  the "social norm" is apparently that you need a fancy nickname online if you post nerdy things online.
+I am Chan Shue Long, you can also call me Jack, which is a made-up name just like many asians do when they assimilate the "western" circles.
+Or your can call me with my online name `KatsuragiCSL` as the "social norm" is apparently that you need a fancy nickname if you post nerdy things online. ~~Maybe Chan Shue Long is not my real name too, who knows.~~

-This blog is a place for me to share what I learnt, what I experimented, occationally shitposting and some "tutorial series" that are unlikely to be finished.
+This blog is a place for me to share what I learnt, what deeply moved me (and not too annoying to write a blog post for it, apparently.).
+And occationally shitposting and some "tutorials" that are unlikely to be finished.

-Potential original thoughts are in research section.
-Other categories are for things I found beautiful.